Chirag-ahir/SFC-Preparation/README.md

 # SFC-Preparation

+What is sales?<br>
+Sell your product to prospects is known as sales.

+What is sales process?<br>
+When you sell something there are certain steps of process that you follows (contact to cx, give rate, negotiation, close deal) those steps mean by sales process.

 What is salesforce?<br>
 Salesforce is a cloud-based CRM platform that helps business to manage their sales, marketing and customer service activities.